tmueller1/regression-model-validation/README.md

 ![supported data format](./figures_for_readme/data_format.png)

 The first row is a header that describes the content of the columns.
-There has to be a column "y_Real" that contains the targets of the measurements, and a column "y_Model" that contains the model's predictions for the same feature values.
+There has to be a column "y_Real" that contains the targets of the measurements, and a column "y_Model" that contains the corresponding predictions of the model.

 As comma separator, a "." ("dot", e.g. 12.3) has to be used.